jollyjerr/jollyjerr/src/lib/blog/posts/about.md

 # About me

 Who is Jeremiah Tabb?
 I am a person that does stuff.
 I also sometimes do other stuff.

+> I wonder what this looks like?
+> me a few seconds ago